Liwmo/liwmo.github.io/_posts/2017-10-31-markov-music-murder-mystery.markdown

 excerpt_separator: <!--more-->
 ---

-Last time, I talked about [Bayesian statistics][1].
+Previously, I talked about [Bayesian statistics][1].
 This will be a continuation of that post, based on yet another topic I've tried to learn on my own.
 The only difference is that we're spicing up the title with alliteration and switching up the theme: this post will be centered around Halloween, so get ready for some spooky music and literature (costumes are optional).

 Recall that we worked really hard to show that a beta prior could account for a fair range of beliefs and had a nice analytical solution (i.e. it was possible to integrate that pesky denominator).
 Unfortunately, even with this discovery, you don't have to get too creative to come up with situations that we *can't* adequately describe.
 For instance, what if we have a bimodal distribution?
 That is, say there's a class where you expect a cluster of A's, a group of C's, and not much else in between.
 A beta distribution certainly can't capture this "double hump".
 Fortunately, we have a solution.
 Take a look at $$\text{Beta}(5, 5)$$ (figure b) below.
 Note that we can *discretize* and approximate this distribution using 25 points (figure a), or however many you'd like.